mattyoung101/musicvis3d/paper/major.typ

     image("img/chromatic.png", width: 75%),
     caption: [ Screenshot of visualisation application showing chromatic aberration effect ] ) <fig:chromatic>

+@fig:chromatic_closeup also shows a close-up picture of the chromatic aberration effect.
+Notice the separation of the individual colour channels.

+#figure(
+    image("img/chromatic_closeup.png", width: 60%),
+    caption: [ Close-up of chromatic aberration effect ] ) <fig:chromatic_closeup>

 = Discussion
 Overall, the application was completed to a very functional standard and could be considered stable enough for